 How To Fix The Stuck Windows 10 Update?

-If you’ve been staring at a stationary screen for two hours, there’s a chance that the update is actually stuck.
-However, if it’s only been half-an-hour, and the loading icon is rotating, your update might not be stuck – give it some more time, and if it’s still not moving any further from that screen, attempt the solutions.
+If you’ve been staring at a stationary screen for two hours, there’s a chance that the update is stuck.
+However, if it’s only been half an hour, and the loading icon is rotating, your update might not be stuck – give it some more time, and if it’s still not moving any further from that screen, attempt the solutions.